Jacob Meyers Player Props: Astros vs. Angels

-On Saturday, Jacob Meyers (.600 slugging percentage in past 10 games, including three home runs) and the Houston Astros face the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
-First pitch is at 4:10 PM ET.
+On Sunday, Jacob Meyers (.529 slugging percentage in past 10 games, including two home runs) and the Houston Astros face the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
+First pitch is at 2:10 PM ET.

 Jacob Meyers Game Info & Props vs. the Angels